13 Bathroom IKEA Hacks That Actually Work in Small Spaces

-The Skadis pegboard isn’t just for offices—add on a bunch of ready-made accessories, such as shelves, containers, and letter holders, and you can use it to store everything from foundation bottles to moisturizer to toothbrushes.
+The Skadis pegboard isn’t just for offices—add on a bunch of ready-made accessories, such as shelves, containers, and letter holders, and you can use it to store everything from foundation bottles to moisturizers to toothbrushes.

 The Over-the-Door Hanger

-Designated for mattress support, the wood slats of the Luröy bed base can find a new purpose on the back of your door.
+Designated for mattress support, the wood slats of the Luröy bed base can find a new purpose on the back of a door.
 Casually drape washcloths over the ledges, as DIYer Kristina Steinmetz has done, or add baskets to house products.
 All she needed was two wall hooks.